PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img src="./images/BuildingMultiLanguageReportsInPowerBI/media/image103.png"  style="width:90%"  />

-The strategy presented in this article for implementing calendar table column translations is based on Power Query and the power of the M query language.
+The strategy presented in this article for implementing **Calendar** table column translations is based on Power Query and the power of the M query language.
 Power Query provides several built-in functions such as **Date.MonthName** which accept a **Date** parameter and return a